zakkudo/gettext-cli/README.md

 # gettext-cli
-A pure Javascript Implementation of xgettext, msgmerge, msginit
+A pure Javascript Implementation of gettext, xgettext, msgmerge, msginit